tragus/nexus_cli/README.md

-nexus-cli get_artifact_custom_info coordinates                                 # Gets and returns the custom metadata in XML format about a particular artifact. nexus-cli get_artifact_info coordinates                                        # Gets and returns the metadata in XML format about a particular artifact. nexus-cli get_global_settings                                                  # Prints out your Nexus' current setttings and saves them to a file. nexus-cli get_group_repository group_id                                        # Gets information about the given group repository. nexus-cli get_license_info                                                     # Returns the license information of the server. nexus-cli get_logging_info                                                     # Gets the log4j Settings of the Nexus server.
+nexus-cli get_artifact_custom_info coordinates                                 # Gets and returns the custom metadata in XML format about a particular artifact. nexus-cli get_artifact_info coordinates                                        # Gets and returns the metadata in XML format about a particular artifact. nexus-cli get_global_settings                                                  # Prints out your Nexus' current setttings and saves them to a file. nexus-cli get_oss_ldap_conn_settings                                           # Prints out your Nexus' OSS LDAP connection setttings and saves them to a file. nexus-cli get_oss_ldap_user_group_settings                                     # Prints out your Nexus' OSS LDAP user and group setttings and saves them to a file. nexus-cli get_group_repository group_id                                        # Gets information about the given group repository. nexus-cli get_license_info                                                     # Returns the license information of the server. nexus-cli get_logging_info                                                     # Gets the log4j Settings of the Nexus server.